alexcolburn/neural_relighting/README.md

 # Image Based Relighting Using Neural Networks
 <img style="float: center;" src=./documents/waldorf_example.png>
-This project is a simple implementation of image based relighting using deep networks.
+This is a simple implementation of image based relighting using deep networks.

-The goal is to predict how a scene looks under different lighting conditions given a few sample lighting conditions.
-We have a sparse training set (ideally, 200+ images) with no augmentation to predict a single scene under unseen lighting conditions.
+The goal is to predict how a single scene looks under different lighting conditions given a few sample lighting conditions.
+We have a sparse training set (ideally, 200+ images) with no augmentation and want to predict the scene under unseen lighting conditions.

-Much of this work is inspired by Ren et al. [Image Based Relighting Using Neural Networks](https://www.microsoft.com/en-us/research/video/image-based-relighting-using-neural-networks-2/).

-However, their work is somewhat complicated to implement due to their hierarchical divide and conquer method of breaking the learning problem down into small digestible chunks, the ensemble reconstruction model, and distributed learning framework.
+This work is inspired by Ren et al. [Image Based Relighting Using Neural Networks](https://www.microsoft.com/en-us/research/video/image-based-relighting-using-neural-networks-2/).
+When we tried to implement a version of their system as a baseline, we found that that it wasn't easy to reproduce.
+Their hierarchical divide and conquer method of breaking the learning problem down into small digestible chunks, the ensemble reconstruction model, and the distributed learning framework was a challenge to reproduce when you don't have a computer cluster for training.
 To their credit, they probably didn't have fast GPUs at the time.

 Xu et al. [Deep Image-Based Relighting from Optimal Sparse Samples](https://dl.acm.org/citation.cfm?doid=3197517.3201313) is a great approach taking the idea much further utilizing synthetic data.